MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-public.md

 ## Use public access networking with Azure Database for PostgreSQL - Flexible Server

-When you choose the public access method, your Azure Database for PostgreSQL - Flexible Server instance is accessed through a public endpoint over the internet.
+When you choose the public access method, your Azure Database for PostgreSQL flexible server is accessed through a public endpoint over the internet.
 The public endpoint is a publicly resolvable DNS address.
 The phrase *allowed IP addresses* refers to a range of IP addresses that you choose to give permission to access your server.
 These permissions are called *firewall rules*.

 Choose this networking option if you want the following capabilities:

 - Connect from Azure resources that don't support virtual networks.
 - Connect from resources outside Azure that aren't connected by VPN or Azure ExpressRoute.
-- Ensure that the Azure Database for PostgreSQL - Flexible Server instance has a public endpoint that's accessible through the internet.
+- Ensure that the Azure Database for PostgreSQL flexible server has a public endpoint that's accessible through the internet.

 Characteristics of the public access method include:

-- Only the IP addresses that you allow have permission to access your Azure Database for PostgreSQL - Flexible Server instance.
+- Only the IP addresses that you allow have permission to access your Azure Database for PostgreSQL flexible server.
 By default, no IP addresses are allowed.
 You can add IP addresses during server creation or afterward.
-- Your Azure Database for PostgreSQL - Flexible Server instance has a publicly resolvable DNS name.
+- Your Azure Database for PostgreSQL flexible server has a publicly resolvable DNS name.
-- Your Azure Database for PostgreSQL - Flexible Server instance isn't in one of your Azure virtual networks.
+- Your Azure Database for PostgreSQL flexible server isn't in one of your Azure virtual networks.
 - Network traffic to and from your server doesn't go over a private network.
 The traffic uses the general internet pathways.

 ### Firewall rules

-Server-level firewall rules apply to all databases on the same Azure Database for PostgreSQL - Flexible Server instance.
+Server-level firewall rules apply to all databases on the same Azure Database for PostgreSQL flexible server.
 If the source IP address of the request is within one of the ranges specified in the server-level firewall rules, the connection is granted.
 Otherwise, it's rejected.
 For example, if your application connects with the JDBC driver for PostgreSQL, you might encounter this error when you attempt to connect when the firewall is blocking the connection.

 ```java
 java.util.concurrent.ExecutionException: java.lang.RuntimeException: org.postgresql.util.PSQLException: FATAL: no pg_hba.conf entry for host "123.45.67.890", user "adminuser", database "postgresql", SSL